onflow/flow/flips/20211210-cadence-numeric-supertypes.md

 ```

 This leads to situations where developers would end up writing codes that were assumed to work,
-but instead, fails at runtime for certain combination of inputs.
+but instead, fails at run-time for certain combination of inputs.
 It is not intuitive enough for developers that their codes may not work for all inputs.

 ## User Benefit